-Our key strategic objectives in 2022 were to have balanced growth by maintaining our financial position, to develop our people (membership, board and staff) through education and succession planning, to continue our business development through our ongoing planning, alliances and development and ultimately to keep our membership informed of our plans and the services and products that are available to them through our website and advertising.
-Interest margins were relatively stable in 2022.
-Bank of Canada prime rate increased 4 times ending at 5.45%.
+Our key strategic objectives in 2023 were to have balanced growth by maintaining our financial position, to develop our people (membership, board and staff) through education and succession planning, to continue our business development through our ongoing planning, alliances and development and ultimately to keep our membership informed of our plans and the services and products that are available to them through our website and advertising.
+Interest margins were relatively stable in 2023.
+Bank of Canada prime rate increased 3 times ending at 7.20%.
+Bengough Credit Union ended 2023 with Prime Rate at 6.70%.
 With the interest rates increase we have been able to maintain our capital position.
-The board of directors has set a target of 10.5% for our Tier 1 Capital which was at 10.12% as of December 31, 2022 up from December 31, 2021.
-The target for Risk Weighted Capital was between 11 - 15% which was 20.92% as of December 31, 2022 up from December 31, 2021.
-The continued support of our membership and Sale of the SaskCentral Share enabled us to grow our capital by \$1,681,000.
+The board of directors has set a target of 10.5% for our Tier 1 Capital which was at 11.21% as of December 31, 2023 up from December 31, 2022.
+The target for Risk Weighted Capital was between 11 - 15% which was 23.75% as of December 31, 2023 up from December 31, 2022.
+The continued support of our membership enabled us to grow our capital by \$739,000.
 By having a strong capital position this enables Bengough Credit Union to keep our member deposit rates at market or higher and loan rates relatively competitive.
 This also enables us to keep service charges at a minimum.